× back

 • string: Represents sequences of characters (text).
 Example: string name = "John";

-• double: Represents floating-point numbers (numbers with decimal points).
+• double: Represents double-precision floating-point numbers (numbers with decimal points).
 Example: double salary = 5000.50;

 • bool: Represents boolean values (true or false).
 Example: bool isEmployed = true;